Flashdance: Release

 Flashdance was released in the United States on April 15, 1983.
 On April 14, 1983, the night before the general release of the film, a special benefit premiere of Flashdance was shown at the Warner Theater in Pittsburgh.
 It was the last film at the theater.
-Several months later it was torn down to make way for The Warner Centre, a retail and office complex.
+Several months later it was torn down to make way for the Warner Centre, a retail and office complex.

 Home media

-Flashdance has been issued originally on VHS and Laserdisc with a Paramount Pictures DVD release on October 8, 2002 and a Special Collector’s Edition DVD in 2010.
+Flashdance has been issued originally on VHS and Laserdisc with a Paramount Home Entertainment DVD release on October 8, 2002, and a Special Collector's Edition DVD in 2010.

-It was first released on Blu-ray Disc on August 13, 2013 by Warner Bros. with seven special features including a 15-minute featurette, "The History of Flashdance", a 9-minute featurette, "The Look of Flashdance", "Flashdance: The Choreography" and a teaser and theatrical trailers.
+It was first released on Blu-ray Disc on August 13, 2013, by Warner Bros. with seven special features including a 15-minute featurette, "The History of Flashdance", a 9-minute featurette, "The Look of Flashdance", "Flashdance: The Choreography" and a teaser and theatrical trailers.

-The film was re-released on Blu-ray in the U.S. on May 19, 2020 by Paramount Presents with a new 4K remaster and packaging.
+The film was re-released on Blu-ray in the U.S. on May 19, 2020, by Paramount Presents with a new 4K remaster and packaging.
 It includes a new Filmmakers Focus interview with the director but excludes a few special features from the previous Blu-ray release.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 35% based on 48 reviews.
+The film received negative reviews from critics.
+On Rotten Tomatoes the film has an approval rating of 37% based on 49 reviews, with an average rating of 4.80/10.
 The site's consensus is: "All style and very little substance, Flashdance boasts eye-catching dance sequences—and benefits from an appealing performance from Jennifer Beals—but its narrative is flat-footed".
-On Metacritic the film has a score of 39% based on reviews from 11 critics, indicating "generally unfavorable reviews".

-Roger Ebert placed it on his list of Most Hated films, and in giving the film 1.5 out of 4 stars in his review, stated: "Jennifer Beals shouldn't feel bad.
+Roger Ebert placed it on his list of most hated films, and in giving the film 1.5 out of 4 stars in his review, stated: "Jennifer Beals shouldn't feel bad.
 She is a natural talent, she is fresh and engaging here, and only needs to find an agent with a natural talent for turning down scripts".
 In his review for the Chicago Sun-Times, Ebert said "If Flashdance had spent just a little more effort getting to know the heroine of its story, and a little less time trying to rip off Saturday Night Fever, it might have been a much better film."
 Variety compared the film to a series of music videos, "Watching Flashdance is pretty much like looking at MTV for 96 minutes.
 Virtually plotless, exceedingly thin on characterization and sociologically laughable, pic at least lives up to its title by offering an anthology of extraordinarily flashy dance numbers."
 Janet Maslin of The New York Times wrote: "With a score by Giorgio Moroder, and with ingenious costumes that are utterly au courant, Flashdance contains such dynamic dance scenes that it's a pity there's a story here to bog them down."